azat44/DonationPage/README.md

 This donation page was created for Arev Society and only for them.

-# To start the project just type npm start and npm install just to be sure.
+# To start the project

+type npm start and npm install just to be sure.